Love Your Orchestras!

 Take Action to Support the National Symphony Orchestra and the RTÉ Concert Orchestra

-RTÉ has announced a review of their orchestral provision by Helen Boaden, a former British broadcasting executive who spent more than 30 years working for the BBC.
+RTÉ is undergoing a review of their orchestral provision by Helen Boaden, a former British broadcasting executive who spent more than 30 years working for the BBC.
 The scope of the commissioned report only deals with orchestras within the context of RTÉ and its public service obligations, specifically excluding more general considerations of orchestral provision within Ireland.

 SIPTU, under which the Musicians Union of Ireland is situated, have quoted the Interim General Manager of the RTÉ Concert Orchestra as informing its members “that by June 2018, RTÉ will lose a total of 31 full-time positions in the RTÉ NSO and RTÉ CO.”